skills/communicate-using-markdown/README.md

 ### :keyboard: Activity: Adding an image

-1. As you did before, edit the file in this pull request
+1. As you did before, edit the file in this pull request.
-1. In the file, add the correct Markdown for a code example of your choice
+1. In the file, add the correct Markdown for a code example of your choice.
-1. Use the **Preview** tab to check your markdown formatting
+1. Use the **Preview** tab to check your markdown formatting.
-1. Commit your changes
+1. Commit your changes.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>